chenxcynthia/chenxcynthia.github.io/_pages/about.md

 Previously, I've worked at IMC Trading, HRT, LinkedIn, and Jemi (YC S20) and conducted machine learning research at MIT CSAIL, Harvard School of Public Health, and Stanford.
 I also founded [Opportunity X](https://opportunityx.org/), a student-led nonprofit that has created research programs at 27 middle schools for 1000+ low-income students.
 This summer, I'll be working as a SWE intern at [Scale AI](http://scale.com/).

-In my free time, I love exploring coffee shops, doing hot yoga, and creating [artistic data visualizations](https://github.com/cynthia9chen/data-art).
+In my free time, I love trying new coffee shops, doing hot yoga, and creating [artistic data visualizations](https://github.com/cynthia9chen/data-art).

 You can find me on [Twitter](https://twitter.com/chenxcynthia), [LinkedIn](https://www.linkedin.com/in/cchen18/), and [Github](https://github.com/cynthia9chen), or shoot me an email at <a href="mailto:cynthiachen@college.harvard.edu">cynthiachen@college.harvard.edu</a>.
 I'd love to chat!